Reducing false alarms with multi-sensor correlation in Python

 aligned = pivot.ffill(limit=ffill_limit)

-# remained NaN *after* the bounded ffill — those are the audit-visible gaps.
+# only cells still NaN *after* the bounded ffill — those are the audit-visible gaps.

 audit_log = pd.DataFrame({